Skip to main content

 The device specifies what devices are targeted.
 Channels refer to which traffic channels you prefer.

-Step 2 - Conversion type and Revenue & payouts settings
+Step 2: Conversion type and revenue & payouts

 Trackdesk is intuitive for payouts to affiliates.
 Payouts are structured to give you the ability to customize them to your liking.